hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-In the above code fragments,
+In the above code fragments:

-* It utilizes Lombok's annotations to generate the `setters`, `getters`, `equals`, and `hashCode`, etc. methods and a constructor with empty arguments that are required by the Jakarta Persistence `Entity` class.
+* Lombok annotations automatically generate setters, getters, `equals`, `hashCode`, and a no-argument constructor, all of which are required for Jakarta Persistence `Entity` classes.
-* `@Introspected` is required by the AOT compilation if you want to build a Native build image for your application.
+* `@Introspected` is necessary for Ahead-of-Time (AOT) compilation, especially if you plan to build a native image of your application.
-* `@Serdeable` from the Micronaut Serde module, which is a portable Serializable and Deserializable APIs that adopts the existing Jackson, BSON, etc.
+* `@Serdeable` (from the Micronaut Serde module) provides portable serialization and deserialization support compatible with formats like Jackson and BSON.
-* The `@Entity` and `@Table` on the `Customer` class mark it as a Jakarta Persistence `Entity` class and mapped table.
-The `@Embeddable` annotation on the `Address` class indicates that it is an embeddable component, embedded within the `Customer` entity with a field `address` that is annotated with a `@Embedded` annotation.
-The `@Id` annotation indicates that the field is the identifier of the `Customer` entity, and `@GeneratedValue` and `@GenericGenerator` are used to specify the ID generator.
-The `@Version` field is helpful for optimistic locking within a transaction.
+* The `@Entity` and `@Table` annotations on the `Customer` class designate it as a Jakarta Persistence entity and specify the corresponding database table.
+The `@Embeddable` annotation on the `Address` class marks it as a component that can be embedded within other entities, such as the `address` field in `Customer`, which is annotated with `@Embedded`.
+The `@Id` annotation identifies the primary key field, while `@GeneratedValue` and `@GenericGenerator` configure the ID generation strategy.
+The `@Version` field enables optimistic locking for transactional consistency.

-Similar to the `Repository` convention in the Micronaut Data, the Jakarta Data specification also provides a `Repository` abstraction, a top-level `DataRepository` interface, and two `BasicRepository` and `CurdRepository` sub-interfaces.
+Just like Micronaut Data, Jakarta Data introduces a `Repository` abstraction to simplify data access.
+At its core is the top-level `DataRepository` interface, which is extended by `BasicRepository` and `CrudRepository` for common CRUD operations.

-Create a `CustomerRepository` as follows.
+You can define a `CustomerRepository` as shown below:

 ```java
 @Repository